ice-phoenix/eve-ql-hg/README.md

 # Overview

-A simple console utility for quering EVE Online wallet transaction log and aggregating the results.
+A simple console utility for querying EVE Online wallet transaction log and aggregating the results.

 TBD